acl-org/acl-2025/_pages/calls/system_demonstration.md

 - How was the system evaluated?
 Were user studies/human evaluation experiments conducted?

 Note that this year, submissions that do not report any form of evaluation may be desk rejected.

-Paper submission is electronic, using the OpenReview conference management system.
-A link to the submission site will be added here at least 2 weeks before the deadline.

 Submissions can contain up to 6 pages (longer submissions will be desk rejected), plus unlimited extra space for an optional ethics/broader impact statement and also unlimited space for references.
 Appendices are allowed but are limited to a maximum of 2 pages (note the difference to main track papers).
 Accepted papers will be given one additional page of content, so that reviewers’ comments can be taken into account.